 The EPA safety limit on mercury in fish may not sufficiently protect pregnant women in the United States.
 This has led to a recommendation that fish-eating women get tested for mercury before considering getting pregnant.

-There is so much more mercury in fish compared to other foods that it can be used as a biomarker for fish consumption--see Hair Testing for Mercury.
-How much mercury exposure is there from fish as compared to amalgam fillings and vaccinations?
-See Amalgam Fillings vs. Canned Tuna and Mercury in Vaccinations vs. Tuna.
+There is so much more mercury in fish compared to other foods that it can be used as a biomarker for fish consumption: see Hair Testing for Mercury.
+How much mercury exposure is there from fish, as compared to amalgam fillings and vaccinations?
+See Amalgam Fillings vs. Canned Tuna, and Mercury in Vaccinations vs. Tuna.
 Fish aren’t the only source of toxic heavy metals, though.
-Mercury has been found in both high fructose corn syrup-containing products (see Mercury in Corn Syrup?) and Ayervedic dietary supplements (Get the Lead Out).
-There are also videos on aluminum in cheese, arsenic in chicken, and a thousand other nutrition subjects.
+Mercury has been found in both high fructose corn syrup-containing products (see Mercury in Corn Syrup?), and Ayervedic dietary supplements (Get the Lead Out).
+I also have videos on Aluminum in Vaccines vs. Food, and Arsenic in Chicken.